DFE-Digital/get-into-teaching-app/app/views/content/blog/my-move-from-canada-to-teach-in-england.md

 - you can love your school and love your class, but leadership shapes everything — make sure you respect and trust the people who employ you

-- you'll need to put a network in place for when you're no loner running on pure adrenaline — there's a bit of a lull and you start to want help and support
+- you'll need to put a network in place for when you're no longer running on pure adrenaline — there's a bit of a lull and you start to want help and support

 For more information about Bohunt Education Trust, you can [visit the Bohunt Education Trust website](https://www.bohunttrust.co.uk/).